Stuffed leaves: Romania and Moldova

 In Romania and Moldova, sarmale (singular sarma) are popular in all historical regions, including Moldavia, Transylvania, and Wallachia.
-Sarmale are a central part of Romanian cuisine and are the national dish of Romania.
+Sarmale are a central part of Romanian cuisine and are the country's national dish.
 Romania has a significant garden and farm culture, and Romanians grow many of the ingredients, such as cabbage, near their homes.
 The Romanian poet Păstorel Teodoreanu wrote a poem about sarmale, comparing it to a "bouquet of spices".
-Sarmale in Romania are also popular because of their fulfillment which allows one batch of sarmale to last for a long time, such as more than a week for multiple people.
-Each usually consists of minced pork, rice, onion, eggs, thyme, and dill rolled in a leaf, usually a cabbage leaf.
-The baking dish is lined with chopped cabbage and sauerkraut layered with bacon or pork belly and the cabbage rolls, which are then topped with more sauerkraut and dill sprigs.
-The cooking water is poured over the assembled tray, a mixture of sauerkraut juice and seasonings.
-When preparing this meal for visitors, it is critical to have the sarmale soak up the flavor of the smoked meat to make it as tasty as possible.
-To do this people will let their "sarmale" sit with the smoked meat in the baking dish for a couple of days.
-During the fasting season of Lent there are alternative versions of sarmale that might replace the pork with smoked fish and include vegetables such as carrots by grating them.
-It is typically accompanied by mămăligă (polenta) and smântână (sour cream).
+In Romania, sarmale are valued for being filling and for their ability to be cooked in large batches that stay fresh for days.
+Each usually consists of minced pork, rice, onion, eggs, thyme, and dill rolled in a leaf, usually a cabbage leaf - either fresh or sweet (varză dulce) or pickled (varză murată/acră).
+The baking dish - or usually nowadays a large pot on the stove is lined with either chopped (fresh/dulce) cabbage and/or sauerkraut layered with smoked bacon (slănină afumată), "ciolan afumat"/smoked pork ham hock and/or pork belly and the cabbage rolls, which are then topped with more sauerkraut or fresh chopped cabbage and dill sprigs.
+The cooking water is poured over the assembled tray/large pot, a mixture of sauerkraut juice and brine from other pickles and seasonings, tomato juice may also be used for boiling and adding a more acidic hit to the dish.
+People let their sarmale sit with the smoked meat in the baking dish for a couple of days so the flavors fully absorb, particularly when serving the dish to visitors.
+During the fasting season of Lent there are alternative versions of sarmale that might replace the pork with smoked fish and include vegetables such as carrots by grating them with also mushrooms.
+It is typically accompanied by mămăligă or bread and smântână/sour cream.
 It is a traditional dish for Easter and Christmas meals.
+Although typically made with cabbage either pickled or fresh, other leaves such as grapevine may be used when in season or if kept in the freezer.
+Other filling such as split maize is/was also used during Lent or historically when rice was harder to obtain in the countryside.

+A deconstructed variant of this dish is varză a la Cluj, originating from around the municipality of Cluj-Napoca, Romania.
+It is made in successive layers of cabbage cut into strips and minced meat (usually pork) and rice topped with sour cream and eaten with bread or polenta.

+The famous Romanian poet and writer Mihai Eminescu frequented an inn in Iași, Romania called "Hanul Trei Sarmale" where he met other writers like Ion Creangă,Vasile Alecsandri and various others, the inn would famously serve like its name suggests 3 sarmale rolls to its clients; the building was demolished in 2022 by its owner.
+Sarmale were also a favourite of the Queen Maria (Marie) of Romania alongside mici/mititei (Romanian meat rolls) and cozonac (traditional Romanian dessert, usually made with walnut or poppy seeds, and sometimes braided).